-If the Provost determines that the matter is serious enough to warrant initiation of dismissal for cause proceedings, the Provost shall provide written notice of that determination to the President.
+If the Provost determines that the matter is serious enough to warrant initiation of dismissal for cause proceedings, the Provost shall immediately provide written notice of that determination to the President.

-A three-person, randomly selected, review panel made up of Dismissal for Cause Review Officers (see Appendix III) shall then decide, in consultation with the President, whether the faculty member’s conduct is egregious.
-If the review panel unanimously decides that the conduct is egregious, the faculty member will be relieved from all duties during the dismissal for cause proceedings without pay.
-If the review panel does not unanimously decide that the conduct is egregious, the unit administrator, in consultation with the Dean, shall decide whether the faculty should be relieved from some or all of his/her duties (with pay) during the dismissal for cause proceedings.
-The parties should receive notice of the review panel’s and unit administrator’s decisions.
-Following written notification by the Provost to the President, and the above determinations, the charging party may initiate dismissal for cause proceedings against a faculty member by filing written charges with the President and Chair of the University Committee on Faculty Tenure (UCFT).
+Following written notification by the Provost to the President that the matter is of sufficient seriousness, the charging party has seven (7) days to initiate dismissal for cause proceedings against a faculty member by filing written charges with the President and Chair of the University Committee on Faculty Tenure (UCFT).
 The charges must contain: (1) the allegations; (2) the names of the witnesses, insofar as then known, who will testify in support of the allegations; and (3) the nature of the testimony likely to be presented by each of these witnesses.
 The Chair of the UCFT shall promptly send a copy of the written charges to the faculty member.

+Following written notification by the Provost to the President that the matter is of sufficient seriousness, a three-person, randomly selected, review panel (see Appendix I) shall decide, in consultation with the President, whether the faculty member’s conduct is egregious.
+The decision is based on the dean’s request to initiate dismissal for cause proceedings and the faculty member’s response under VII(A)(2), and must be made within seven (7) days of receiving these documents.
+If the review panel unanimously decides that the conduct is egregious, the faculty member will be relieved from all duties during the dismissal for cause proceedings without pay.
+If the review panel does not unanimously decide that the conduct is egregious, the unit administrator, in consultation with the dean, shall decide within three (3) days of receiving the decision whether the faculty should be relieved from some or all of their duties (with pay) during the dismissal for cause proceedings.
+The parties must be copied on the review panel’s and unit administrator’s decisions.

-If the review panel has unanimously determined that the faculty member’s conduct is egregious, as outlined above, upon notice of this determination a faculty member may not obtain official retiree status from the University during the pendency of the dismissal for cause proceedings after written charges have been filed with the President and Chair of UCFT.
+If the review panel unanimously determines that the faculty member’s conduct is egregious, upon notice of this determination, a faculty member may no longer obtain official retiree status from the University during the pendency of the dismissal for cause proceedings.
 A faculty member who is dismissed for cause at the conclusion of the dismissal for cause process is not eligible for official retiree status or emeritus status.

 1. Meetings between the Presiding Officer and the Parties

-As soon as practicable following the filing of formal charges, the Chair of the UCFT shall meet with the parties.
-The purposes of such meetings include:
+Within fourteen (14) days after the faculty member receives notice of the written charges, the Chair of the UCFT shall meet with the parties.
+The purposes of the meeting is to permit:

 a.
 Challenges to any members of the Hearing Committee for conflict of interest (see Appendix I).